boris-kz/CogAlg/README.md

 .

 Proposed algorithm is a clean design for deep learning: non-neuromorphic, sub-statistical, comparison-first.
 It’s a hierarchical search for patterns, by cross-comparing inputs over incremental distance and composition.
-First-level inputs are single variables, such as pixels, and higher-level inputs are multi-parameter patterns formed on lower levels.
-Parameters (variables) include match and miss per variable compared on lower levels.
+First-level inputs are single variables, such as pixels, and higher-level inputs are multivariate patterns formed on lower levels. variables (parameters) include match and miss per variable compared on lower levels.
 Hence, higher-level patterns are more complex: variables per pattern selectively multiply on each level.

 I define pattern as contiguous span of inputs forming the same sign of difference between input and feedback (part 2).
 There can be multiple orders of feedback, forming corresponding orders of overlapping patterns.
 First-order feedback is prior input (pixel), and patterns are spans of inputs with increasing or decreasing magnitude.
 Second-order feedback is average higher-level match, and second-order patterns are spans of inputs with above- or below- average match to prior inputs.
 And so on, with relatively longer-range feedback compared to higher order of match between input and shorter-range feedback.